auth0/docs/articles/quickstart/spa/react/interactive.md

 Click the login button and verify that:
 * your React Application redirects you to the Auth0 Universal Login page
 * you can log in or sign up
-* Auth0 redirects you to your application using the value of the `redirectUri` you used to configure the `Auth0Provider`
+* Auth0 redirects you to your application using the value of the `authorizationParams.redirectUri` you used to configure the `Auth0Provider`

 :::

 :::checkpoint-failure
 Sorry about that.
 Here's a couple things to double check:
-* you configured the correct `redirectUri`
+* you configured the correct `authorizationParams.redirectUri`
 * you added the Login button to the `index.js` file

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.